Kenna loves helping others take care of plants, both indoors and out. She wrote an orchid care booklet—a companion piece for workshops.

 By nature, the tropical plant contains deep reds, pinks, lavenders, and whites.
-The heart shapes offer a message of everlasting love, which makes them the perfect gift for someone you love.
+The heart shapes offer a message of everlasting love, making them the perfect gift for someone you love.

 Anthurium Andraeanum Care

 - Anthuriums need a thorough watering about once a week.
-I always let them dry out for a week and then water them all over again.
-They seem to like it because they are a tropical plant.
+I always let them dry out for a week and then water them again.
+They seem to like it because they are tropical plants.

-- Like most tropical plants, caring for the anthurium is quite easy, as long as they don't get too cold.
-They are a tropical plant and like the heat.
-Keep them warm, around 78–90°F. At night, the temperature can go a little lower, around 70–75°F.
+- Like most tropical plants, caring for the anthurium is relatively easy, as long as they don't get too cold.
+They are tropical plants and like the heat.
+Keep them warm, around 78–90°F. The temperature can go slightly lower at night, approximately 70–75°F.

 - If the plant looks a little down, check for water and sunlight.
-If that is okay, make sure the temperature is the room is above 70°F.
+If that is okay, ensure the room temperature is above 70°F.

 Getting the Anthurium to Bloom

 A vital factor in caring for an anthurium plant is making sure the colorful plant grows in lots of light indoors.
 Think of it as a math equation.
-The more light you give your plant, the happier it will be and more likely to bloom for you.
+The more light you give your plant, the happier it will be and the more likely it will bloom for you.

 You want to make sure that it is indirect light, however.
 Direct sunlight beaming down on the plant over time can burn the plant.
-By nature, the plant lives in lush, shady tropical forests, so they grow in filtered sunlight.
+By nature, the plant lives in lush, shady tropical forests, growing in filtered sunlight.

-However, if the plant is living in low-quality light for a long time, it will stop flowering.
+However, if the plant lives in low-quality light for a long time, it will stop flowering.
 You can tell if it is not getting enough light by the long, stretching leaves on the anthurium.
 It means the sun is too low, and the plant is reaching for it.

 Fertilizing With 10-10-10

-Fertilizing your anthurium is a must, but be sure to use a light fertilizer solution.
+Fertilizing your anthurium is a must, but use a light fertilizer solution.
 A perfect formula is 10-10-10 of nitrogen, phosphorus, and potassium.
-I like to use a water-soluble brand called .
-Bonide House Plant Liquid Food 10-10-10
+I like to use a water-soluble brand called Bonide House Plant Liquid Food 10-10-10.

 I add water to the fertilizer, diluting the strength by three-fourths, and my anthuriums thrive.
 If my plants are in brighter light as the seasons change, I give them more fertilizer.